CSUA/csua-backend/README.md

 ### Installation (venv, automatic)

-If you're using GNU/Linux or OSX, use `bootstrap.sh`.
+If you're using GNU/Linux or OSX, use `bash ./bootstrap.sh`.

 ### pre-commit and black